 Rain filled the café.
 Droplets fell from the spaces between the ceiling tiles and splattered on the floor.
-The checker-block table cloths were drenched.
-Corners drooped heavily for the tables.
-Glasses and cutlery chimed with rhythmic tapping and plates filled with the drip-drip of water.
+The checker-block tablecloths were drenched – their corners drooping heavily.
+Glasses and cutlery chimed with rhythmic tapping and waterlogged plates bubbled like water features.

 The checkout till, with its drawer still open, clinked under the steady deluge of interior rain.
-The waterlogged compartments held floating banknotes or shiny pockets of submerged change.
+The flooded compartments held floating banknotes or shiny pockets of submerged change.
 It was now a wishing well full of expensive wishes.
 Trays of cake and scones – which were, until recently, inediblely dry – came apart in soggy lumps.
-Cups of tea, now hopelessly diluted, flooded their saucers.
+Cups of tea, now hopelessly diluted, cascaded into their saucers.

 Beyond the watermarked windows, the outside world was alive with bright sunshine.
 Children played in a park across the street.
-Cars rushed past, drivers donned in sunglasses, their wipers turned off.
+Cars rushed past with drivers sporting sunglasses – their windscreen wipers still.
 A forlorn girl sat on a bench in the full glare of the sun.
-This strange rain only was contained within the little corner café.
-The staff were nowhere to be seen.
-The customers had fled – well, all but one.
+The strange rain within the café seemed a world away out here.

 At a table meant for two – somewhere near the back of the shop – sat a solitary man.
 His clothes – shabby and dark with water – were the finest he owned.
-A pink scar marked his black forehead – a remnant of a childhood accident.
-An accident that first brought on the rain.
-His face was a dark storm that has rained its last – gloomy and spent.
-The tap-tap of the storm around him matched the solemn march of his heart.
+A pink scar marked his black forehead – a remnant of a childhood accident – an accident that first brought on the rain.
+His face was as dark as a storm that has rained its last – gloomy and spent.
+The tap-tap of the water around him matched the solemn march of his heart.

 His name was Paul Imvula.
-His mother – whoever she was – left him on the farmer’s doorstep when he was no older than a week.
+His mother – whoever she was – had left him on the farmer’s doorstep when he was no older than a week.
 The sun shone through the raging storm clouds on that day of days.
 By the time the farmer and his wife found the poor thing, his blankets were soaked and his lungs were swamped with pneumonia.
-There was a storm in his heart – you could tell by looking at his wild eyes.
+There was a wild storm in his heart – they could tell by the look in his teary eyes.

 As it turned out, he was too wild for school.
 He climbed trees, he fell out of them.
 He played rough games with other boys, often getting hurt.
 He was not lazy or unintelligent.
-The storm in his heart was too wild to be tamed by dry textbooks and strict teachers.
-He was a whirlwind of energy.
+The whirlwind in his heart was too wild to be tamed by dry textbooks and strict teachers.

-On the rare occasions he attended class, however, things did not go well.
+On the rare occasions that he attended class, however, things did not go well.
 Many a classroom flooded when Paul was stressed.
 Once a teacher had asked him to read aloud to the class.
 The class mocked his tripping tongue and his stuttering lips.
-Their laughter was replaced by screams and running and sliding as the rain fell and the floor flooded.
+Their laughter was washed away by screams and running and sliding as the rain fell.
 Maths tests rained out.
 Geography classes were canceled.
-Experiments in the science class were usually too soggy.
-Burst pipes could could be blamed for the water – yes – but lighting and thunder was harder to explain.
+Experiments in the science class were usually too soggy to work properly.
+Burst pipes could could be blamed for the water – yes – but lighting and thunder were harder to explain.

-It rained when Paul was under stress.
+It rained when Paul felt scared.
 It rained no matter where he was: outside, inside, even when he had nightmare.
-Most kids wet their beds, Paul flooded his bedroom.
+Most kids wet their beds, Paul flooded the house.

 Thunder drummed when Paul was angry.
 As loud as the thunder got, it never managed to put off the bullies – bullies who thought it their duty to beat up strange, dark-skinned kids.